 The "LN ERODED" column is divided into 2 subcolumns (LEFT and RIGHT).
 Record the length of stream where active erosion is present for both the left bank and the right bank of the 20m stream reach.
-Any portion of the bank where active erosion is present from the bottom of the lower bank to the top of the upper bank is included in this measurement.
-The bottom of the lower bank is indicated by the water line at base flow.
-The top of the upper bank is usually demarcated by the edge of the floodplain.
+Any portion of the bank where active erosion is present from bankfull to the top of the upper bank is included in this measurement.
 The maximum for each measurement is 20m or the total length of the stream reach.
+In braided streams, both height and length of erosion should be determined for the channel that conveys the greatest volume of water.